nsidc/granule-metgen/README.md

 MetGenC will attempt to authenticate with Earthdata Login (EDL) credentials to retrieve collection metadata.
-If authentication fails, collection metadata will not be available to compensate for metadata elements missing from `ini` files or the data files themselves.
+If authentication fails, collection metadata will not be accessible to help compensate for metadata elements missing from MetGenC's configuration (a.k.a. `.ini`) files or the data files themselves.

 Export the following variables to your environment before you run `metgenc process` to start data ingest: